How to Improve the Partner Onboarding Process

 What is the number-one piece of advice that you give to vendors to improve their partner onboarding process?

 There’s a few.
 Take a proactive approach to onboarding and drive resources to the partner in order to make it easy for them to build a sales/marketing plan.
 Also, train their people rather than create a portal and wait for partners to take the training and hope that they find prospective clients.

 About Ken Thoreson and Keith Lubner

 Over the past 17 years, Acumen Management Group’s consulting, advisory, and platform services have illuminated, motivated, and rejuvenated organizations throughout the world.
-Thoreson is a sales management thought leader and is recognized as an expert in sales execution, revenue generation, compensation, forecasting, recruitment, and training within the sales function.
+Aa sales management thought leader, Thoreson has been recognized as an expert in sales execution, revenue generation, compensation, forecasting, recruitment, and training.
 Over the years, Thoreson has assisted many organizations in guiding their onboarding process.

 Keith Lubner, the founder of Channel Consulting Corp (C3), has over 25 years of experience within the channel.
 Lubner’s firm specializes in enabling technology vendors in channel strategy, design, program development, and execution.
 He has worked with many of today’s leading companies in developing successful channel programs and channel strategies and has quickly emerged as a leading channel authority – especially in the areas of channel acceleration and productivity.
 His company’s recent projects have revolved around sales and marketing enablement, accelerated partner sales initiatives, and proactive partner onboarding.

 Computer Market Research (CMR) delivers cost-effective, SaaS applications to channel organizations across the globe.
 CMR aims to assist these organizations in managing channel data, optimizing trade promotions, and building effective distribution channels.
 With over 30 years of industry experience, CMR’s innovative solutions convert data into intelligence.
 To learn more, visit www.computermarketresearch.com.